How to Find + Tell Awesome Customer Stories

 Oh yeah, and Michael also tells us how to make the customer the hero, not the victim.
 That’s essential to master.
 I also am thrilled that he makes sure we all understand that when telling your story to a prospect, it is just as critical to listen to their story in return if you want to build loyalty.
 Better yet, there are examples he shares of a story that won’t sell, and a story that will.
 Double yeah!
-Thanks Michael for these great tools.
-Not only will you be helping sales, you will be promoting your customers, who will in turn promote you, thus increasing your sales.
+Thanks, Michael for these great tools.
+Not only will you be helping sales, but you will also be promoting your customers, who will, in turn, promote you, thus increasing your sales.
 Go watch the video and get those stories in shape so you can make those sales, build fans, and build your business.

 Now it’s time to get busy.
 Go gather your customer stories and share them in the comments section below.
 I’m looking forward to reading them!

 - 5 Story Secrets For Content Creators: Standing Out From The Crowd - July 30, 2014